hheenen/model_transport_selectivity/README.md

 - ``tests`` contains a regression test for the ``model_Sel_CORAc``
 - ``publication_plots`` contains scripts to run simulations and plot figures for the manuscript 10.26434/chemrxiv-2023-cxbgr
+- ``literature_data`` contains experimental data in txt files used to cmopare the model in the manuscript 10.26434/chemrxiv-2023-cxbgr

 ### To get started